Skip to main content

 6. Documentation: Marriage certificate issued

 The ceremony lasts 30-45 minutes with 20-50 male attendees typically present at the mosque.
 Brides traditionally remain at home with female relatives, represented by their wali (guardian).
-Modern practices see 35% of urban brides attending mosque ceremonies directly.
+Modern practices increasingly see urban brides attending mosque ceremonies directly.

 Breaking the Kola Nut Marriage Ceremony